-In the fasting period, you are allowed to have water and tea or coffee without sugar or sweeteners.
-It is common to feel very hungry in the first few days and then in the next few days, the body gets used to it.
+During the "no eating" period, you are allowed to have water and tea or coffee without sugar or sweeteners.
+It is common to feel very hungry in the first few days but then the body gets used to it.
 If you feel extremely hungry, just eat something light as it is not advisable to feel unwell if you are trying to adopt this habit.

 The main benefits of intermittent fasting are that it:

-- Speeds metabolism: contrary to popular belief that fasting slows down your metabolism, this is only the case in longer fasting periods, such as those above 48 hours.
-In short and controlled fasting periods, there is an increase in metabolic rate, which helps you burn fat.
+- Speeds metabolism: contrary to popular belief that fasting slows down metabolism, this is only the case in longer fasting periods, such as those above 48 hours.
+In short, and controlled fasting periods, there is an increase in metabolic rate, which helps burn fat easier;

-- Regulates hormone production: these include insulin, noradrenaline, and growth hormones.
-Fasting helps to balance body hormones that are linked to weight loss and weight gain, for example, there is a decrease in insulin and an increase in noradrenaline and growth hormones.
+- Regulates hormone production: fasting helps balance body hormones that are linked to weight control.
+For example, there is a decrease in insulin and an increase in noradrenaline and growth hormones;

-- Fights flaccidity: this diet does not decrease muscle mass like other diets that imply a big decrease in calories.
-Fasting also helps increase muscle due to the production of growth hormones.
+- Fights flaccidity: this diet does not decrease muscle mass like other diets that imply a big caloric reduction.
+Fasting also helps increase muscle mass due to the production of growth hormones;

-- Removes dysfunctional cells: this happens because the body becomes more active in removing dysfunctional substances and cells that can cause diseases like cancer.
+- Removes dysfunctional cells in the body: the body becomes more active in removing dysfunctional substances and cells that can cause chronic diseases like cancer;

 - It is anti-aging: because it stimulates the body to live longer, by preventing diseases and making organs and body tissues live longer.

-Additionally, due to hormone regulation people who are on this diet notice their brain is more alert and active, and they have a general feeling of being well.
+Additionally, due to hormone regulation people who do intermittent fasting may also notice that their brain is more alert and active, and they have a general feeling of being well.

 Is intermittent fasting for everyone?